schollz/kiki/README.md

 <a href="https://goreportcard.com/report/github.com/schollz/kiki"><img src="https://goreportcard.com/badge/github.com/schollz/kiki" alt="Go Report Card"></a>
 </p>

-<p align="center"><em>kiki</em> is a new social network that's different. </p>
+<p align="center"><em>kiki</em> is an experimental social network. </p>

-How is *kiki* different?
+How is *kiki* different from other social networks?
 The main difference is that *the social network exists on your computer, all the time*.
+This means *kiki* will work offline, and it means there's nobody tracking your browsing.
 In *kiki*, you are part of the cloud.
 When you use *kiki* to post a private message to a friend, everyone in the network will store that message for you.
 Secure end-to-end encryption ensures that only your friend can read it, even though everyone has the message.

 ## Features

+*kiki* is heavily inspired by [Patchwork](https://github.com/ssbc/patchwork), but aims to improve some facets such as: simple federation, multi-computer logins, add in post editing/deletion and even profile deletion.
+Here are the main features of *kiki*:

 - You can use *kiki* offline.
 - You have all the data, all the time.